tomin-apps/countryquiz/TRANSLATING.md

 translation files for UI translations.
 Both don't need to be present for a language.

+Also add translated name to harbour-countryquiz.desktop.
+It should be the same as key countryquiz-la-app_name.

 Translators may add their name to _translations/TRANSLATORS_ file to get credit for their work on the application's About page.